Cracked concrete patio surface in afternoon light, how to repair concrete patio cracks

 Step 2: Prep the Crack

-This is the most important step.
+The most important step.
 New patch material doesn’t bond to dirty concrete.

-1. Use a wire brush to scrub the inside of the crack — get loose concrete, dirt, and debris out.
+1. Use a wire brush to scrub the inside of the crack, get loose concrete, dirt, and debris out.

 2. For deep cracks, also chisel out any loose chunks with a screwdriver.